FAQS

 Can we use the lake for fishing?

-The lake that you may see as being on-site on Google maps is not actually part of our site.
-It is privately owned by our neighbours and therefore guests cannot use it for fishing, or anything else!
-For fishing enthusiasts, we recommend looking into Barden Lake and/or Haysden Lake in Tonbridge (both a 10 minute drive from the farm).
+The lake that appears on Google Maps as being on-site is not actually part of our property.
+It is privately owned by our neighbours, so unfortunately guests are not able to use it for fishing or any other activities.
+For fishing enthusiasts, we recommend Barden Lake and Haysden Lake in Tonbridge, both around a 10-minute drive from the farm.